-The idea of abstraction also helps further to clarify the difference between legal concepts as the equivalent of the 'genotype' or replicator, and legal 'rules' operating as the phenotpye or interactor.
-If highly abstract concepts provide the core of the system, those highly specific concepts (which effectively instruct their application to the facts of the environment) are what agents receive as legal rules.
-Legal rules, in this sense, are not to be understood strictly as written law ('script-coded' information).
-The legal rule is the information conveyed by the legal system, and comprises not only by the relevant 'script-coded' information, but also the 'chain' of abstract-superior legal concepts that instructs its interpretation.
-The key point here is that the expression 'legal rules' is not applied simply as a synonym for highly fact-specific 'ground-application' concepts, but also as the way in which these are viewed from 'outside' the legal system.
+The idea of abstraction also helps further to clarify the difference between legal concepts as the equivalent of the 'genotype' or replicator, and legal 'rules' operating as the phenotype or interactor.
+If highly abstract concepts provide the core of the system, it is the more highly fact-specific concepts (which effectively instruct their application to the facts of the environment) which agents receive as legal rules.
+Legal rules, in this sense, are not to be understood strictly or exclusively as written law ('script-coded' information).
+The legal rule is the information conveyed by the legal system, and comprises not just the relevant 'script-coded' information, but also the 'chain' of abstract-superior legal concepts which inform its interpretation.
+The key point here is that the expression 'legal rules' is not applied simply as a synonym for highly fact-specific 'ground-application' concepts, but also for the way in which these are viewed from

+'outside' the legal system.
 The difference between them, used for purposes of this analysis, is that concepts are the working variables within the legal system and legal rules are the 'message' conveyed to the environment.
-The same informational unit can be viewed at the same time as a highly specific legal concept, from within the system, and as a legal rule, from the side of the environment.
+The same informational unit can be viewed at the same time as a highly specific legal concept, from within the system, and as a legal rule with intended social or economic effects, from the side of the environment.